 There’s tuna salad, and then there’s Greek Tuna Salad!
 This classic American sandwich filler gets a decidedly Mediterranean twist with feta, lots of vegetables and fresh basil.

 I’m pretty picky about the seafood I buy.
 I read labels and pay attention to where it’s caught.
 After a trip to Alaska several years ago, I learned about the best practices for salmon harvesting.
-I had avoided buying canned tuna after that, for a couple of reasons.
-One, wasn’t sure about the origin of the tuna I was buying.
-Was it wild-caught?
+Now I avoid buying canned tuna.
+I like to be sure about the origin of the tuna I am buying.
+Is it wild-caught?
 Secondly, I try to avoid canned products with BPA.
-So when I was contacted by Genova, I didn’t even had to check.
-Right on the label it states “wild-caught”.
-A little extra digging, and I found out that Genova uses cans that are BPA free.
-What?
-So awesome!
-I also liked that Genova tuna is packed in olive oil, in keeping with European traditions for packing tuna.

-If you like tuna salad and Greek salad, I think you’ll like my version of Greek Tuna Salad!
+If you like tuna salad and Greek salad, I think this version.

 Greek Tuna Salad

 - 1/2 cup bell pepper diced

 - 1/4 cup Greek yogurt

 - Fresh pepper and kosher salt to taste